Cablog: Diary of a Cabdriver

 “A southern diamond in the rough.” — Americana UK

 “… puts the reader on the cab’s dashboard like a GoPro, providing a safe distance to observe the interactions between the driver and some characters you’d probably rather not encounter.
 While Legg’s tales are mostly a look at the seedy side of life that are sometimes tense and sadder than sad, there are humorous and enlightening encounters, too, and interspersed throughout is warm and insightful prose.
-Cablog will give you pause as at it brings the hidden, dark reality of the forgotten people of the night into the light of day."—Dominick Cross, Bayou Hack Press review of Cablog
+Cablog will give you pause as at it brings the hidden, dark reality of the forgotten people of the night into the light of day." —Dominick Cross, Bayou Hack Press review

 ©2020 University of Louisiana at Lafayette Press